KZJK: Early years as KRSI-FM

-KRSI-FM had a limited range, broadcasting at 15,000 watts from a 250-foot (76 meter) tower, located in Eden Prairie, Minnesota on one of the AM station's three towers.
-The result was a spotty signal in parts of the metropolitan area, even after the power was doubled to 30,000 watts in the late 1960s, and then to a 100,000 watt transmitter in Somerset, Wisconsin in the 1980s.
+KRSI-FM had a limited range, broadcasting at 15,000 watts from a 250 ft tower, located in Eden Prairie, Minnesota on one of the AM station's three towers.
+The result was a spotty signal in parts of the metropolitan area, even after the power was doubled to 30,000 watts in the late 1960s, and then to a 100,000 watt transmitter in Somerset, Wisconsin, in the 1980s.
 Partly due to signal limitations and impatient management, the 104.1 FM frequency went through many format changes throughout its history.

 In February 1968, KRSI-AM-FM was bought by Park Communications, a radio company with stations in New York City, Los Angeles and other cities.
-From 1968 until 1973, KRSI-AM-FM played a mix of Top 40 hits and oldies as "Request Radio."
+From 1968 until 1973, KRSI-AM-FM played a mix of Top 40 hits and oldies as "Request Radio".
 In Spring 1969, KRSI-AM-FM ranked as the #3 station in the Minneapolis ratings, behind WCCO and WDGY.
 By 1971, KRSI-AM-FM moved away from oldies and toward contemporary hits.

 Rock/top 40 KFMX

 In March 1973, KRSI became the first affiliate of Drake-Chenault’s automated “Great American Country” format.
 Both stations moved from their studios in St. Louis Park to new facilities in Eden Prairie (which today is still home to 950 AM).
 The FM station broadcast in stereo for the first time and moved to an album rock/Top 40 hybrid format, soon changing its call letters to KFMX.

 KFMX went through a succession of different formats and transitions throughout the rest of the decade.
 For a brief time, it played free form rock, going up against KQRS-FM.
 KFMX began playing disco music at night in 1978, soon adopting the format full-time and becoming "Disco 104."
 By this time, the AM station was playing rock/Top 40 and new wave music as "Musicradio I-95."
 KFMX gave up disco in February 1980 as the fad faded in popularity, and both stations switched to an adult standards/"Music of Your Life" simulcast, with KFMX becoming KRSI-FM once again.
-(The KFMX call letters would go to 94.5 in Lubbock, Texas later that year where they remain there to this day.)